Showing content for section Overview

 - biology teacher

-After your second year, you can do an optional work placement year to get valuable longer-term work experience in the industry.
+After your second or third year, you can do an optional work placement year to get valuable longer-term work experience in the industry.
 Placements give you the opportunity to apply what you've learnt so far in a real workplace, boosting your employability and making you attractive to employers after graduation.

 You can work for a company or organisation here in the UK or overseas, although our coastal location means there are many placement opportunities nearby.